AOSC-Archive/aosc-wiki/users/system-administration/boot-loader/r-ef-ind.md

 <!-- TITLE: rEFInd -->
 <!-- SUBTITLE: rEFInd as AOSC OS Bootloader -->

+> **WARNING:** This passage is written by a user and it is NOT checked by the AOSC maintainers yet.
+DO NOT TRY TO TEST THE COMMANDS BELOW UNLESS YOU KNOW WHAT YOU ARE DOING!

 rEFInd is a UEFI boot manager capable of launching EFISTUB kernels.
 It is a fork of the no-longer-maintained rEFIt and fixes many issues with respect to non-Mac UEFI booting.
 It is designed to be platform-neutral and to simplify booting multiple OSes.

 > Note: In the entire article esp denotes the mountpoint of the EFI System Partition aka ESP.